Top Menu

 Entry Requirements

 No previous subject knowledge is required and there are no subject-specific entry requirements to study Photography A-Level, however if you have studied a GCSE in Art, DT or Media then you will be at an advantage.
-Students will need to have achieved a Level 4 or above in 8 GCSEs, with an average point score of a Level 5.
+Eight or more GCSEs at grades 9-4.
+No prior subject-specific knowledge is required.

 Skills Gained